Changissnz/nu_merchant_principal/README.md

 with more than one blue (lead) node.
 In these entities, there are "toss-up" procedures to yield the "lead" node.
 These procedures can produce different nodes for leads at different instances in time.

+Suppose there is a central factor $C$ of interest in an alliance of entities; $C$ is also deemed an "alliance" factor.
+Each entity is hierarchically organized as such in diagram SA2.
+When the central factor $C$ makes a connection to one of $E_0$ or $E_1$ via an edge, there are a few possibilities that can occur.
+The category of open knowledge is quite relevant in interactions between entities.
+If there is open (instead of closed) knowledge between entities, then each entity knows every other entity's constituent nodes, and additionally knows what new connections, in the form of edges to nodes external to the entity, are established.